 - adapting or limiting the child's timetable to minimise reoccurrences. - Some children may also be allocated support with the learning mentor to help them address barriers to appropriate behaviour (including behaviour diary etc)

-If a child is consistently going through the first three stages: Discuss reoccurring behaviour with SLT and Lead Learning Mentor to seek guidance on next steps.
+Discuss reoccurring behaviour with SLT and Lead Learning Mentor to seek guidance on next steps.

 Behaviour: Y1-Y6 Learning, Social & Emotional Sanctions

 Stage One